 I imagine every cleaning company has their own house cleaning process, which is great for customers who prefer a certain method.
 Here, I just want to provide an outline on how we do it.
 It all starts with an initial conversation with customers who are looking to have their homes cleaned, either over the phone or through email.
 What follows is what I am looking to learn from customers:

-The type of cleaning: In house cleaning there are different levels of cleaning intensity, where cleaning intensity may vary depending on how well the home is kept and for what purposes cleaning is being used.
+The type of cleaning: There are different levels of house cleaning thoroughness and it mostly depends on how well the home is kept and for what purpose the cleaning is being preferred.

-- Basic cleaning is the least intense but is still extensive, which is performed anywhere from three times a week to every other week.
+- Basic cleaning is thorough which includes dusting, mopping, sweeping and bathroom cleaning throughout the home.
+It’s usually scheduled anywhere from three times a week to every other week or monthly.
 If the customer regularly keeps up house cleaning chores and only needs occasional help, then this is the ideal option.
 Basic house cleaning does not include tasks such as cleaning window blinds, baseboards, or ceiling fans.

 - Move-ins or Move-outs are for residents who are in the process of moving in or have already moved out of the home and would like it cleaned for the next residents.
 Realtors or private owners also use this type of service.
 Similar to deep cleaning, it also includes the cleaning of walls, inside of kitchen drawers, closets, patio glass doors, and so forth.

 - Make-ready comes in handy when a home or part of the home has undergone remodeling and left a good amount of paint splatter and dust everywhere.
 The dust settles and resettles after cleaning it once or twice, so this service is focused on heavy dusting.

 Frequency and scheduling: Customers have different needs and preferences on how often they would like house cleaning services for their home.
 Services usually range from three times a week to once a month, or just for a single time.